keboola/connection-docs/components/ip-addresses/index.md

 connections should not be publicly available.
 For an extra layer of security, setting up an [SSH Tunnel](/components/extractors/database/#connecting-to-database) is also recommended.

-To access external systems (including your database), KBC uses the below IP addresses.
-Please **whitelist** these IP addresses in your firewalls to allow KBC to successfully connect to your system.
-This applies to all KBC components including all extractors and writers.
+To access external systems (including your database), Keboola Connection uses the below IP addresses.
+Please **whitelist** these IP addresses in your firewalls to allow Keboola Connection to successfully connect to your system.
+This applies to all components including all extractors and writers.

 **Important:** These IP addresses can change in the future!
-For your convenience, you can programmatically fetch and process the [list of existing IP addresses in JSON format](/components/extractors/ip-addresses/kbc-public-ip.json).
+For your convenience, you can programmatically fetch and process the [list of existing IP addresses in JSON format](/components/ip-addresses/kbc-public-ip.json).
 Below are listed the available [Keboola Connection Stack endpoints](https://developers.keboola.com/overview/api/#regions-and-endpoints).

 ## connection.keboola.com
-For projects in the default US region (AWS region `us-east-1`), the following IP addresses are currently used:
+For projects in the default US [region](/overview/#regions) (AWS region `us-east-1`), the following IP addresses are currently used:

+{% comment %}
+ALERT: when changing those, change also /components/ip-addresses/kbc-public-ip.json and /components/extractors/ip-addresses/kbc-public-ip.json
+{% endcomment %}
 - `34.224.0.188`
 - `34.200.169.177`
 - `52.206.109.126`